maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 The kernel sets per-CPU variables, which are simple and clear in meaning.
 The variables will not be executed by multiple CPUs at the same time.
 A well-known example is the runqueue per CPU in Linux kernel.

-There are also thread local variables defined in user mode: _thread int a;
+There are also thread local variables defined in user mode: *_thread int a*;
 It also means that different threads have different copies.
 Although the variable name is the same in definition, they do not execute the same memory in different thread memories.

 After the user calls fork, the COW(copy-on-write) mechanism ensures that a deep copy is triggered when the data page is modified by either party.
 At this time, the parent and child processes operate on different resources, so there is no need for consensus on mutually exclusive access .